QData/TextAttack/textattack/models/README.md

 </section>

-# Comparison of TextAttack models based on NLP tasks:
+# More details on TextAttack models (details on NLP task, output type, SOTA on paperswithcode; model card on huggingface):

 <section>